Winston-Salem, North Carolina: Religion

-The city has about 54.14% of the population being religiously affiliated.
-Christianity is the largest religion, with Baptists (15.77%) making up the largest religious group, followed by Methodists (12.79%) and Catholics (4.39%).
+About 54.14% of the population identifies as being religiously affiliated.
+Christianity is the largest religion, with Baptists (15.77%) making up the largest religious denomination, followed by Methodists (12.79%) and Catholics (4.39%).
 Pentecostals (2.97%), Episcopalians (1.3%), Presbyterians (2.59%), Lutherans (0.96%), Latter-Day Saints (0.90%) make up a significant amount of the Christian population as well.
 The remaining Christian population (11.93%) is affiliated with other churches such as the Moravians and the United Church of Christ.
-Islam (0.43%) is the second largest religion after Christianity, followed by Judaism (0.20%).
+Islam (0.43%) is the second-largest religion, after Christianity, followed by Judaism (0.20%).
 Eastern religions (0.02%) make up the religious minority.

 The city's long history with the Moravian church has had a lasting cultural effect.
 The Moravian star is used as the city's official Christmas street decoration.
 In addition, a 31-foot Moravian star, one of the largest in the world, sits atop the North Tower of Wake Forest Baptist Medical Center during the Advent and Christmas seasons.
 Another star sits under Wake Forest University's Wait Chapel during the Advent and Christmas seasons as well.
-Also, Moravian star images decorate the lobby of the city's landmark Reynolds Building.
+Moravian star images also decorate the lobby of the city's landmark Reynolds Building.